Case Study: Launching My ChurchSuite

 1. Answer people's questions before they ask them

-Obviously complete invisibility is not helpful in community.
+Complete invisibility is not helpful in a Christian community.
 Without at least their name visible people won't show up on rotas or in small groups within My ChurchSuite.
 However, with a little vision casting, encourage people to have at least one means of communication visible so that others can contact them if they need to share a prayer request or send a rota swap request.
 Explain the nature of information your church holds about people in the church and how that information is used/useful, and who has access to that information.